-a) Costs to Small Business:
+a) Costs to Small Business

-The suggested code changes require new nonresidential buildings with 10-25 parking spaces to install EV capable infrastructure in 20% of the total number of actual parking spaces with no requirement for EVSE.
-New nonresidential buildings with 26 or greater actual parking spaces shall install EV capable infrastructure in 20% of the total number of actual parking spaces and 25% of the number of required EV capable spaces need to be provided with electric vehicle supply equipment (EVSE).
-The net resulting percentage for the required EV capable infrastructure is 15% for 26 or more actual parking spaces.
-According to the 2012 Commercial Buildings Energy Consumption Survey (CBECS), nearly half of nonresidential buildings are in the 1,001 to 5,000 square foot range (Retrieved from eia.gov/consumption/commercial/).
-BSC assumes that small businesses are constructing new nonresidential buildings between 1,001 to 5,000 square feet.
+The suggested code changes would require new nonresidential buildings with parking lots with 10 or more parking spaces to install Level 2 EV capable infrastructure in 15% of parking spaces, and require new nonresidential buildings with parking lots of 26 or more spaces to install Level 2 EV chargers in 5% of parking spaces.
+According to the 2012 Commercial Buildings Energy Consumption Survey (CBECS), nearly half of nonresidential buildings are in the 1,001 to 5,000 square foot range.
+CBSC assumes that small businesses are constructing new nonresidential buildings between 1,001 to 5,000 square feet.
 Approximately half of these buildings typically have 9 parking spaces or fewer, which would not be subject to the amendments.
 In these buildings, there would be zero cost to small businesses.
 However, some small businesses may be constructing buildings in the 2,501 to 5,000 square foot range, which would be required to install 1 additional EV Capable spaces over the current 10 percent requirement.
 The initial cost to these small businesses, then, is estimated to be \$0-1,021 (i.e., \$1,021 (high-range L2 capable costs) x 1 additional EV capable spaces).

-b) Costs to Typical Business:
+b) Costs to Typical Business

 Typical businesses are assumed to be constructing new nonresidential buildings in the 5,001 to 100,000 square foot size range.
 These businesses account for 53 percent of affected businesses.
 Buildings with 5,001 square feet would be required to install 1 additional EV capable spaces above the current 10 percent requirement, at a low range cost estimate of \$675 (i.e. \$675 (low-range L2 capable costs) x 1 additional EV capable space).
-Buildings with 100,000 square feet would be required to install 23 additional EV capable spaces.
-Buildings with 100,000 square feet would be required to install 23 additional EV capable spaces.
-Buildings with 100,000 square feet would be required to install 23 additional EV capable spaces).
+Buildings with 100,000 square feet would be required to install 23 additional EV capable spaces above the current 10 percent requirement, at a high range cost estimate of \$23,480 (i.e., \$1,021 (high-range L2 capable costs) x 23 additional EV capable spaces).
 Buildings with 100,000 square feet would also be required to install 23 Level 2 EV chargers, at a high range cost estimate of \$85,619 (\$3,723 (high-range L2 EV charger costs) x 23 Level 2 chargers).
 Total high--range costs for buildings with 100,000 square feet would then be \$109,099 (\$23,480 + \$85,619).
 The initial cost to typical businesses, then, is estimated to be \$675 to \$109,099.